 #2 – Suspension Training Rowing Exercise

 Often people will get into the angled position and then they will bring the elbows back too far, bringing the chest and the head forward.
-Now the elbows are passing the body, 45 degrees, it puts a lot of stress and strain on the rotator cuff, AC joint, and shoulder.
+Now the elbows are passing the body at 45 degrees.
+This puts a lot of stress and strain on the rotator cuff, AC joint, and shoulder.
 Also, bringing that head forward adds more stress and strain on that shoulder.

 Suspension Training Rowing Exercise (wrong position)

-You are strong in that upper body and then you are hitting the right muscles.
+When you are strong in that upper body you are hitting the right muscles.
 You are hitting the shoulder blade muscles, rhomboids, and lat muscles.
-You are focusing on the muscles as opposed to putting unnecessary stress and strain on the shoulder joint and on the different joints within that shoulder.
+You are focusing on the muscles as opposed to putting unnecessary stress and strain on the shoulder joint and on the different joints within the shoulder.

 Suspension Training Rowing Exercise (correct position)